ekilah/ekilah.github.io/posts/heroku-shutdown-github-integration.md

 This is mostly the same as `deploy_master_to_production` from earlier, except the force push (we needed it here) and that `HEROKU_APP_NAME` is now dynamic.

-Our Heroku app names for staging envs follows a pattern, where the branch name is at the end of the app name, so I was able to insert `CIRCLE_BRANCH` into `HEROKU_APP_NAME`.
+Our Heroku app names for staging envs follow a pattern, where the branch name is at the end of the app name, so I was able to insert `CIRCLE_BRANCH` into `HEROKU_APP_NAME`.
 With this setup, all of our staging branches can use this same job, and no changes are required here for future staging envs:

 ```yml
 workflows: